 Even One Is Too Many- Preventing Suicide among Black American Boys and Girls

-If you would like to receive information on upcoming events or if you know of an organization in HHS Region 3 that provides crisis intervention, counseling or suicide prevention resources, please email the Central East MHTTC.
+If you would like to receive information on upcoming events, please email the Central East MHTTC.

 What Is Going On?

 Using national data from 2001 to 2015, Bridge et al. (2015) found that suicide rates among 5- to 12-year-olds were about two times higher in Black children than White children.
 Nationwide, suicides among Black children under 18 are up 71 percent in the past decade, rising from 86 in 2006 to 147 in 2016.
 Researchers cautioned that while these findings call attention to an important trend, they are unable to provide an explanation for it.

 Schools are the institutions most consistently interacting with children and therefore can play and important role in identifying suicide warning signs and risk factors.

 - 'We're losing our kids': Black youth suicide rate rising far faster than for whites; coronavirus, police violence deepen trauma

 - Growing Crisis: Suicide Death Rates, Attempts and Injuries among Black Youth (Infographic)